Geo Group Inc (The) REIT – Consensus Indicates Potential 71.1% Upside

-Geo Group Inc (The) REIT with ticker code (GEO) now have 3 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 15 and 9 with a mean TP of 13.
+Geo Group Inc (The) REIT found using ticker (GEO) now have 3 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The target price ranges between 15 and 9 with the average target price sitting at 13.
 Given that the stocks previous close was at 7.6 this would imply there is a potential upside of 71.1%.
-The day 50 moving average is 6.67 and the 200 moving average now moves to 6.98.
-The company has a market cap of $979m.
-Company Website: https://www.geogroup.com
+The 50 day moving average now sits at 6.78 and the 200 moving average now moves to 6.96.
+The market cap for the company is $953m.
+You can visit the company’s website by visiting: https://www.geogroup.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.